shelwinsunga/shelplexity/README.md

 After the LLM is done generating it's response, we save the conversation at the end into redis where the `thread-id` is.

-Notably, I did not implement the abortion of a pending thread (which is what I observed from your application state); when a user leaves the page, the thread finishes on the server anyway.

 ### Notes

 - The Brave API has a hate-love relationship with me.
 I implemented some retry logic (ok I'll be honest, an LLM generated the retry logic), but there are still cases where I run into rate limiting issues and race conditions.
 If I worked on this longer, I'd spend more time making this more robust.

 - There aren't fantastic results from the Web - I mainly gave the LLM the first few sentences of each webpage parsed.
 I'd want to spend more time prompt engineering/improving the actual LLM response.
 Maybe using something like `@mozilla/readability` or a similar tool to extract web contents.
 Reading from files/pdfs would be nice.

-- Most of the state management is handled in a simple context, but as we scale the application it can get quite hairy - tracking down bugs would get harder, and extending the application would be messy.

 ## Possible Improvements
 - Authentication